Federal Criminal Appeals

 FEDERAL CRIMINAL APPEALS – 10 THINGS YOU NEED TO KNOW

 Although being convicted of a crime in federal court entitles you to review by the appellate courts, a direct appeal pursuant to 18 U.S.C. §§3732 and 3742, it does not entitle you to understand the process, which is the purpose of this page.
 This page answers ten of the most common questions I am asked by clients and potential clients facing federal criminal appeal.
 It is crucial you contact an experienced federal criminal defense attorney, if you are facing charges or seeking to appeal a conviction.
-Contact Cannon Law Firm, PLLC now to receive a free consultation on your case.
+Contact CANNON & ASSOCIATES, PLLC now to receive a free consultation on your case.

 1: Every Federal Criminal Defendant has access to a Direct Appeal